 Hecate also rules over prophecy, healing, visions and magic.
 This amplifies even more the magic of New Year’s Eve as an outstanding night for divination, meditation and spellwork.

-So raise a glass with me, and bid farewell to 2021, a year of shocks and challenges, if ever there was one.
-For better or worse, it is now a closed chapter.
+So raise a glass with me, and bid farewell to 2023, a year of fearful challenges, and profound change.
+For better or worse, it is about to be a closed chapter.

 Hail the new, ye lads and lasses.

 2024 is knocking on our door.